tarasowski/graphsync-browser-ide/README.md

 Change configuraiton `src/aws-config.js`

 ## Step 4
-Run `npm start`.
+Run `npm explore graphsync-browser-ide npm start`.
 If you are using Cognito, sign-in with your user account.

 ## Step 5
 Now you can run your GraphQL queries.